Javirios03/Adversarial_Attacks_Classifiers/README.md

 > **Bachelor thesis project – Francisco Javier Ríos Montes (ICAI, 2025)**

 This repository contains all the code, pretrained weights and supporting material used in the thesis *“Robustness of Classifiers against Targeted Attacks with One-Pixel Attack”*.
-The project reproduces – and extends – the original One-Pixel Attack (OPA) and analyses how model accuracy and receptive-field size affect adversarial robustness on CIFAR-10 CNN classifiers.
+The project reproduces – and extends – the original One-Pixel Attack (OPA) and analyzes how model accuracy and receptive-field size affect adversarial robustness on CIFAR-10 CNN classifiers.

 ---